jonas2k/cylance-api-tools/README.md

 # cylance-api-tools

-Collection of several Powershell cmdlets in order to execute certain tasks using the Cylance API.
+Collection of several Powershell cmdlets in order to execute certain tasks against the Cylance API.

 ## Usage